From: Oxford Public International Law (http://opil.ouplaw.com). (c) Oxford University Press, 2021. All Rights Reserved.date: 23 June 2021

-Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Professor Anne Peters (2021–) and Professor Rüdiger Wolfrum (2004–2020).
+Published under the auspices of the Max Planck Institute for Comparative Public Law and International Law under the direction of Professor Anne Peters (2021–) and Professor Rüdiger Wolfrum (2004–2020).

 1 Cultural property, as a specific object of legal protection, has developed into a distinct branch of international law only recently.
 Until the second half of the 19th century the term cultural property did not even exist within the lexicon of international law.
 The early instruments were adopted in the second half of the 19th century and at the beginning of the 20th century to mitigate the violence of war, such as the Final Protocol of the Brussels Conference on the Rules of Military Warfare (‘Brussels Declaration’) in 1874 and two 1907 Hague Conventions.
 These were the 1907 Hague Convention Respecting the Laws and Customs of War on Land (‘1907 Hague Convention IV’) and its Regulations—which are annexed to the 1907 Hague Convention IV (‘1907 Regulations’; Arts 27 and 56 1907 Regulations)—and the 1907 Hague Convention on Bombardment by Naval Forces in Time of War (‘1907 Hague Convention IX’; Art.
 5 1907 Hague Convention IX; Hague Peace Conferences [1899 and 1907]).
 These conventions did not refer to a unitary category of cultural property but rather to an empirical and heterogeneous list which included ‘buildings dedicated to religion, art and science, or charitable purposes … historic monuments’, as well as sites that had nothing to do with culture, such as hospitals and places dedicated to the care of the sick and wounded.
-It was only with the Constitution of the United Nations Educational, Scientific and Cultural Organization (‘UNESCO Constitution’) that cultural property started to be treated as a distinct object of international protection, because of its inherent value as an expression of the different cultural traditions of the world, and by virtue of the constitutional mandate of the United Nations Educational, Scientific and Cultural Organization (UNESCO) to promote peace through education and culture—‘because it is in the minds of men that the defences of peace must be constructed’ (Preamble UNESCO Constitution).
+It was only with the Constitution of the United Nations Educational, Scientific and Cultural Organization (‘UNESCO Constitution’) that cultural property started to be treated as a distinct object of international protection, because of its inherent value as an expression of the different cultural traditions of the world, and by virtue of the constitutional mandate of the United Nations Educational, Scientific and Cultural Organization (UNESCO) to promote peace through education and culture—because ‘it is in the minds of men that the defences of peace must be constructed’ (Preamble UNESCO Constitution).
 In the pursuit of this mandate, UNESCO adopted the Convention on the Protection of Cultural Property in the Event of Armed Conflict including Regulations on 13 May 1954 (‘1954 Convention’; ‘1954 Regulations’; Cultural Property, Protection in Armed Conflict).
 This instrument inaugurated the comprehensive normative expression of cultural property, subsequently adopted in treaty practice and case-law.
 For the first time it provided precise criteria for the definition of the new concept.
 Most importantly, it recognized that the conservation and protection of cultural property is a concern of the international community as a whole, because ‘damage to cultural property belonging to any people whatsoever means damage to cultural heritage of all mankind, since each people makes its contribution to the culture of the world’ (Preamble 1954 Convention).

 2 In the more than 50 years since the adoption of the 1954 Convention, international law on the protection of cultural property has undergone a constant evolution and, at the beginning of the 21st century, has led to an unprecedented expansion of the scope of protection so as to cover immovable property and sites, as well as movables in international trade, objects located in areas beyond national jurisdiction, intangible cultural heritage, and the very concept of diversity of cultural expressions.
 Today, international law on cultural property remains constituted mainly of multilateral treaties, the great majority of which have been adopted under the auspices of UNESCO.
-However, the practice developed under these treaties, the strong institutional support provided by UNESCO, and the increasingly important role played by culture in the context of globalization, contribute to the formation of some general principles that have the potential to penetrate the sphere of domestic jurisdiction of individual States and also to provide standards of reference for States that are not parties to specific treaties (International Law and Domestic [Municipal] Law; Jurisdiction of States).
+However, the practice developed under these treaties, the strong institutional support provided by UNESCO, and the increasingly important role played by culture in the context of globalization, contribute to the formation of some general principles that have the potential to penetrate the sphere of domestic jurisdiction of individual States and also to provide standards of reference for States that are not parties to specific treaties (International Law and Domestic [Municipal] Law; Jurisdiction of States; State).
 In the following analysis international law on cultural property is examined in relation to five general categories of relevant norms and principles.
 The first is constituted by the conventions and soft law applicable to the protection of cultural property in time of war and of belligerent occupation (Occupation, Belligerent).
 The second concerns the rules applicable to prevent and suppress the illicit traffic in movable cultural objects, which is the source of a burgeoning case law before domestic courts and arbitral tribunals.
 The third category is that of international norms and institutions aimed at safeguarding cultural property of outstanding universal value for all humanity.
 The fourth category is situated at the interface between cultural property and the law of the sea and aims at preventing loss and damage to underwater cultural heritage at a time when commercial interest in retrieving and exploiting such heritage is growing world-wide.
 And, finally, the fifth category of international norms relates to the safeguarding of the immaterial aspects of cultural heritage, which is represented by the oral, artistic, and cultural expressions transmitted from one generation to another as part of the cultural identity of peoples, communities or groups.

 B. War and Cultural Property